Laughing Matters: Introducing Laughing-Face Generation using Diffusion Models: Methodology

 \subsection{Architecture}

 Our architecture primarily builds upon the work of Ho \etal~\cite{ho2022video}, which employs a factorized space-time U-Net architecture, extending the standard 2D U-Net used in image diffusion models.
-The model, illustrated in Fig.~\ref{fig:arch}, comprises a series of down-sampling and up-sampling blocks connected by residual connections.
+The model, illustrated in Fig.~\ref{fig:arch}, comprises four down-sampling and up-sampling blocks connected by residual connections.
 The input of our model is a video sample $x_t \in \mathbb{R}^{B \times C \times F \times H \times W}$, where $B,C,F,H,W$ are the batch, channels, frames, height, and width dimensions respectively.
-The condition signal $c$, in our case, consists of a single frame $x'\in \mathbb{R}^{B \times C \times H \times W}$ concatenated channel-wise with $x_t$ by repeating it in the temporal dimension, and an audio sequence $a$ which is passed through an audio encoder.
-Additionally, we pass the timestep information of the diffusion process $t$.
-Each block in the U-Net contains a down-sampling or up-sampling layer, followed by a composition of convolutional and self-attention layers.
+The condition signal $c$, in our case, consists of a single frame $x'\in \mathbb{R}^{B \times C \times H \times W}$ concatenated channel-wise with $x_t$ by repeating it in the temporal dimension, and an audio sequence $a$ which is passed through an audio encoder ($E_a$).
+Additionally, we pass the timestep information of the diffusion process $t$ processed by a two-layer MLP ($E_t$).
+The U-Net contains a composition of convolutional and self-attention layers followed by a down-sampling or up-sampling layer.
 In our proposed method, we apply Pseudo-3D Convolutional and Attention Layers~\cite{singer2022make} to balance computational efficiency, and information sharing in the network.
-Instead of using full 3D convolutions, our approach stacks 1D convolutions following 2D convolutions.
+For each layer, instead of using the full 3D convolution, we use a 2D convolution applied to the spatial dimensions ($\mathbb{R}^{B \times C \times F \times H \times W} \rightarrow \mathbb{R}^{(B \times F) \times C \times H \times W}$), followed by a 1D convolution applied to the temporal dimension by merging the other dimensions ($\mathbb{R}^{B \times C \times F \times H \times W} \rightarrow \mathbb{R}^{(B \times H \times W) \times C \times F}$).
 We apply a similar strategy for the attention layers.
+The details of the network can be found in Fig.~\ref{fig:arch_detail}.

 The audio signal is processed using an audio encoder from \cite{beats} pre-trained on AudioSet~\cite{audioset}.
 We split the corresponding audio sequence into chunks of equal length based on the number of frames in the video, resulting in a new audio sequence $a' = \{a'_0, ... ,a'_F\}$.
-Then, the audio and timestep conditioning is performed in each of the up- and down-sampling blocks of the U-Net at the last convolutional layer.
+Then, the audio and timestep conditioning is performed in each of the ResBlocks of the U-Net at the first convolutional layer.
 This is done by modulating the input $x_t$ through a scale-shift operation after a group normalization layer ($GN$):

 where $h_s$ and $h_{s+1}$ are consecutive hidden states of the U-Net, and $k$ and $s$ are the scale and shift, respectively.
 To obtain $k$ and $s$, we sum the audio sequence $a_t$ and the encoded timestep information $t$ and pass it through a linear layer.
 We then split the result to obtain the scale and shift.